OmerHarmankayaC/JinggleJam/README.md

-# 🎵 JinggleJam
+# 🎉 JinggleJam

-JinggleJam is a **React + TypeScript** web application built with **Vite**, designed for fast development and a clean, modern front-end setup.

-This project serves as a solid starting point for building interactive web applications using modern tooling.
+**JinggleJam** is a fun, interactive **New Year–themed website** created as part of a **school society competition project**.
+The website allows users to play a collection of festive **mini games**, combining celebration, creativity, and interactive web design.

 ---

+## 🎮 Features

+- 🎆 New Year–themed visuals and atmosphere
+- 🕹️ Multiple browser-based mini games
+- ⚡ Fast and responsive user interface
+- 🎨 Clean and playful design
+- 🔥 Hot Module Replacement for smooth development

+---

-## 🚀 Tech Stack
+## 🛠️ Tech Stack

 - **React** – Component-based UI development
-- **TypeScript** – Static typing for safer code
+- **TypeScript** – Type safety and maintainability
 - **Vite** – Fast development server and build tool
 - **ESLint** – Code quality and linting

 ---